-As a part of the Diakonia sponsored “Women for Change” project, 36 women from 18 villages (2 per village) in Si Don Chai Sub-district have been selected to be women leaders.
-These women will act as a point of contact for their village in cases of, for example, domestic violence, family problems or abuse.
-They will be able to speak with the ones involved, mediate, refer them to other organisations and/or help with reporting to the police when necessary.
+As a part of the Diakonia sponsored “Women for Change” project, 36 women from 18 villages (2 per village) in the Sri Don Chai sub-district have been selected to be women leaders.
+These women will act as a point of contact for their village in cases of, for example, domestic violence, family problems, or abuse.
+They will be able to speak with the ones involved, mediate, refer them to other organizations and/or help with reporting to the police when necessary.
 This way, as the local villages are close communities, people will have someone close to them who is able to assist them with problems.
 Center for Girls is training the women leaders and providing guidance and assistance when needed.

-The main objectives of these trainings were to train the women leaders on topics such as gender-based violence, leadership, women’s rights and national law, and to provide them with skills for giving basic counselling and assistance.
+The main objectives of these training were to train the women leaders on topics such as gender-based violence, leadership, women’s rights, and national law, and to provide them with skills for giving basic counseling and assistance.

-During the first day, the women discussed various introductory topics, such as gender equality, the different roles or men and women in society, domestic violence and violence against women.
+During the first day, the women discussed various introductory topics, such as gender equality, the different roles of men and women in society, domestic violence, and violence against women.
 They shared their thoughts about the meaning of violence and different types of violence.
-The most important examples of this were physical, sexual, economic and emotional abuse.
+The most important examples of this were physical, sexual, economic, and emotional abuse.
 The open discussion about these sensitive topics raised the women’s confidence to take on these issues within their own community.

-There will be more trainings in the future, but this was already a fantastic start for the women leaders in realising their great potential and the positive effect they can have on the people and the issues in their village.
+There will be more training in the future, but this was already a fantastic start for the women leaders in realizing their great potential and the positive effect they can have on the people and the issues in their village.